melt-umn/ableC-lvars/README.md

 For example, the `lub` operation might take the maximum or minimum of two integers or doubles, return an argument only if the two supplied arguments are equivalent, or take the union of two sets.

-Traditionally, the `lub` operation is idempotent: the `lub` of any element with itself should be the original element.
+Traditionally, the `lub` operation is idempotent: the `lub` of any element with itself should be the original element (wrapped with `value`).
 However, the `lub` can also represent a more general associative and commutative operation (e.g., multiplication or addition) in the case that reads are performed only by freezing (see discussion later in this guide).

 Note that when the lattice's base type is a pointer type, programmers must be careful to return *copies* of all pointer values, including pointers within algebraic datatypes.
 This ensures that values that need to be used again are not prematurely freed.
 There is one exception to this rule: destructive lattices, which are discussed later in the guide.